 Airbnb rules change according to the host.
 This can be a little overwhelming because you will certainly need some time to adapt yourself to the first set of rules.
 If you change to another Airbnb, that has different rules, a few days later, you might feel a little disoriented.
 Often, the rules will be different from the previous host, but, luckily, there will always be a few common points like:

 - Don’t make noise (extremely important for the Japanese people).

-- Avoid any misbehavior related to noise, garbage, strong smells, hygiene and smoking in general.
+- Avoid any misbehavior related to noise, garbage, strong smells, hygiene, and smoking in general.

 Airbnb usually has extra fees.
-Always check carefully all the option before booking an Airbnb.
+Always check carefully all the options before booking an Airbnb.
 More often than not, there are some extra fees added at the end, usually for cleaning service or other fees like that.
-Just be sure to read every detail of your booking before you actually book it.
+Just be sure to read every detail of your booking before you book it.

 Airbnb can be located in the middle of nowhere.
 You should be careful with this point if you plan on using public transportation only to get around Japan.
 There are lots of beautiful traditional apartments and houses, but that often means that the location is not that good.
 After all, have you ever seen an excellent home located in the middle of a city?
 Of course, if you plan on renting a car, you should be fine, but it’s always better to choose a well-located accommodation to make your trip easier.

-Western style or business hotels
+Western-style or business hotels

 I guess I don’t have to explain to you what hotels are because there’s no big difference between hotels in Japan and hotels in any other part of the world, so let’s take a look at the pros and cons of hotels in Japan.